volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `asn_matcher` - (Optional) The predicate evaluates to true if the origin ASN is present in one of the BGP ASN Set objects..
 See [Asn Matcher ](#asn-matcher) below for details.

-`ip_matcher` - (Optional) The predicate evaluates to true if the client IPv4 Address is covered by one or more of the IPv4 Prefixes in the IP Prefix Sets..
+`ip_matcher` - (Optional) The predicate evaluates to true if the client IP Address is covered by one or more of the IP Prefixes in the IP Prefix Sets..
 See [Ip Matcher ](#ip-matcher) below for details.

-`ip_prefix_list` - (Optional) The predicate evaluates to true if the client IPv4 Address is covered by one or more of the IPv4 Prefixes from the list..
+`ip_prefix_list` - (Optional) The predicate evaluates to true if the client IP Address is covered by one or more of the IP Prefixes from the list..
 See [Ip Prefix List ](#ip-prefix-list) below for details.

 `tls_fingerprint_matcher` - (Optional) The predicate evaluates to true if the TLS fingerprint matches any of the exact values or classes of known TLS fingerprints..
 See [Tls Fingerprint Matcher ](#tls-fingerprint-matcher) below for details.